zosma180/jgloo/README.md

 ---

 ## Description

 **jgloo** is a local HTTP server useful to mock your backend API and speed up the client development.
 This project is based on the Node framework Express.
 The highlights are:

-* Create a ReST API with two rows of code
+- Create a ReST API with two rows of code
-* Create custom API easily
+- Create custom API easily
-* Create custom middleware easily (i.e. auth check)
+- Create custom middleware easily (i.e. auth check)
-* Store data in accessible JSON files
+- Store data in accessible JSON files
-* Reload the live changes of your mocks automatically (thanks to nodemon package)
+- Reload the live changes of your mocks automatically (thanks to nodemon package)
-* Expose a dedicated folder for the static files (images, assets etc...)
+- Expose a dedicated folder for the static files (images, assets etc...)
+- Support to multipart/form-data requests

 ---

 ## Installation

 ```bash
 npm i -g jgloo
 ```